gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 ## Conclusion

-You can use git every day for year without ever feeling like you need to know any of this.
-But a lot of people express some level of frustration at git and its various subcommands, and I hope that knowing this may help alleviate at least some of that frustration.
+You can use git every day for years without ever feeling like you need to know any of this.
+But a lot of people express some level of frustration with git and its various subcommands, and I hope that knowing this may help alleviate at least some of that frustration.

-At least, for myself, I have found that knowing this has made working with git both more pleasant and a lot safer, as I'm able to identify which commands might be dangerous and how to properly use them without losing work.
+For myself, I have found that knowing this has made working with git both more pleasant and a lot safer, as I'm able to identify which commands might be dangerous and how to properly use them without losing work.

 [data]: /posts/2021-08-29-data-api
 [sign]: https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work